ruhularahi/ANN_Project_SVHN_Digit_Recognition/README.md

 Objective: To build a feed-forward neural network model that can recognize the digits in the images.

 Dataset: Here, I use a subset of the original data to save some computation time.
 The dataset is provided as a .h5 file.
 The basic preprocessing steps have been applied on the dataset.
+Link of the datasets https://drive.google.com/file/d/1YoTWTdShWdI55SmBp4Ie2IkaI_E3Gmp0/view